YonatanRA/AI_SQL_Querier/README.md

 ![sql_agent](images/sql_agent.png)

-We will use the [Sakila](https://github.com/jOOQ/sakila) public database.
+We will upload the [Sakila](https://github.com/jOOQ/sakila) public database to SnowFlake.
 The Sakila database is a nicely normalised database modelling a DVD rental store (for those of you old enough to remember what that is).
 Its design includes a few nice features:

 + Many to many relationships.
 + Multiple paths between entities (e.g. film-inventory-rental-payment vs film-inventory-store-customer-payment) to practice joins.